-Tagetes, better known as Marigold, is native to North and South America but some varieties have become naturalized around the world, even considered as invasive weeds.
-It was first described as a genus by Carl Linnaeus (1707-1778), who laid the foundations for the modern biological naming scheme in 1753.
+Tagetes is native to North and South America; has have become naturalised around the world; some places considered an invasive weed.
+It was first described as a genus by Carl Linnaeus in 1753.

-The name Tagetes can be confusing and, whilst I am sure most gardeners think of them as Marigolds, they are all Tagetes.
-They grow well at the coast and add a touch of brightness to what might otherwise be dull corners.
-During the hot dry season they are best grown in pots or tubs but, during the rains and cooler periods, sow the seeds directly into the soil.
+They grow well at the coast and add a touch of brightness in dull corners.
+During the hot dry season they are best grown in pots or tubs, during the rains and cooler periods sow the seeds directly into the soil.
 The seeds germinate easily and in no time there is a wonderful display.
-Watch out for red spider mite and leaf miner.
+Watch out for Spider Mite and Leaf Miner.
+Updated 10/9/2018

 Tagetes erecta: African marigolds which tend to be tall.